exercism/r/exercises/concept/log-levels/.docs/instructions.md

 You have three tasks, each of which will take a log line and ask you to do something with it.

+You are free to use either legacy functions from base R or the `stringr` library, and both can give short, viable solutions.

 ## 1. Get message from a log line

 Implement the `message` function to return a log line's message: